Data centre demand sees NextDC raising AU$120m for two new data centres

 The new B2 centre in Brisbane is expected to have an initial cpacity of 2MW+ with a target total capacity of approximately 25MW.

-NextDC says it is currently considering a number of new sites for each of the facilities and expects to commission the new data centres in the second half of FY17.
-The company plans to buy the properties on which the data centres will be located, ensuring greater control over the assets.
+NextDC says it is currently considering a number of new sites for each of the facilities and expects to commission the new data centers in the second half of FY17.
+The company plans to buy the properties on which the data centers will be located, ensuring greater control over the assets.